maheshsabnis/ngfinastra/readme.md

 3. Implement the Reactive Forms with the following validations
     - Make sure that the EmpName starts from Upper Case Character (Hint: Use Regular Expression) (Immediate)
     - Write a custom validator that will check if the EmpNo is already Present (Immediate)
 4. Create a Custom re-usable component that will show vaidation summary at the bottom of the page (later in seond half)
+5. CReate a Search Component that will have a TextBox.
+This component will act as a Gloabl / Site Level search for the vaious components currently loaded.
+Lets this component accept the Search String e.g. Manufacturer = "IBM".
+The page will have 3 components i.e. SearchComponent and components showing data of Products, Orders.
+When the value as "IBM" entered in searched textbox, Only products manufcaturered by IBM and Orders for IBM products to be shown in Products and Orders component